mostly-ai/virtualdatalab/README.md

 # Virtual Data Lab (VDL)

 The Virtual Data Lab is a python-based framework to assess generative models for sequential data with respect to their *accuracy* as well as *privacy* given a range of real-world and machine-generated datasets.
 In addition, it contains basic synthesizers capable of sequential data generation.
+The DL-based generative models, developed by [MOSTLY AI](https://mostly.ai/) as part of their commercial offering, are not part of this package.

 * License: [GPLv3](https://github.com/mostly-ai/virtualdatalab/blob/master/LICENSE)
 * Development Status: Alpha

 It is comparable to the [SDGym](https://github.com/sdv-dev/SDGym) by MIT, but differs in terms of its sole focus on sequential data, and its inclusion of privacy metrics.

 ## Installation